Dangerous Hamilton footpaths being fixed after 28,000 faults found

 "While the survey method is not as accurate as an inspector on foot, the survey enables a quick snapshot of all the footpath assets and identifies focus areas."

-The very poor footpaths will have immediate work done on them, while the poor footpaths will be put on the renewal programme.
-The acceptable footpaths are put on a monitoring programme.
+The very poor footpaths will have immediate work done on them, while the poor footpaths would be put on the renewal programme.
+The acceptable footpaths would be put on a monitoring programme.

-At the February full council meeting, councillor James Casson, whose wife Debbie Casson broke her wrist on a damaged footpath, asked if members of the public were to alert council as well to damaged footpaths.
+At the February full council meeting, councillor James Casson - whose wife Debbie Casson broke her wrist on a damaged footpath - asked whether members of the public should alert council as well to damaged footpaths.

 "We certainly do respond quickly to any complaints we do get, and the advantage of doing this is that we are getting out and doing something before people are falling over," Hamilton city council city transportation network operations manager Robyn Denton said.

-Councillor Mark Bunting said the was concerned that council were only monitoring the acceptable footpaths, which still have tripping hazards.
-One example in the report is a path that has a 15mm or less raised hazard on it.
+Councillor Mark Bunting said he was concerned the council was only monitoring the acceptable footpaths, which still had tripping hazards.
+One example in the report was a path which had a 15mm or less raised hazard on it.

-Ms Denton said it is difficult to do everything at once, but with the scooter man they are able to keep an eye on all of the acceptable footpaths.
+Denton said it was difficult to do everything at once but, with the scooter man, they were able to keep an eye on all of the acceptable footpaths.

-Councillor Garry Mallett asked if council would continue to use cobbles, like at Garden Place, on footpaths from now on.
+Councillor Garry Mallett asked whether council would continue to use cobbles, such as at Garden Place, on footpaths from now on.

-Ms Denton said council would be attempting to no longer be use cobble foot pavings, and as part of the programme they had started removing the cobble from the Frankton commerce area.
+Denton said the council would be attempting to no longer be use cobble foot pavings, and as part of the programme had started removing the cobble from the Frankton commerce area.